metaspace2020/metaspace/metaspace/webapp/src/tours/intro/steps/00-upload.md

 title: Upload
 target: '#upload-link'
 placement: bottom
-route: upload
+route: '/upload'
 ---

 This is the place to go when you acquire a new dataset.

 To submit a dataset for annotation:
-- drag-and-drop a [centroided imzML](http://metaspace2020.eu/imzml) dataset into the box
+- drag-and-drop a [centroided imzML](http://project.metaspace2020.eu/imzml) dataset into the box
 - fill out the metdata whilst it's uploading
 - hit submit